 I know that fame is definitely fleeting, so why not cash in.

 All the girls are flocking around Mary, asking all kinds of questions about us.
-Who is going with who, if I’m gay why do I have a girlfriend, and what kind of underwear I wear.
+Who is going with who, if I am gay why do I have a girlfriend, and what kind of underwear I wear.
 When Felix hears that question, he herds us into the back and makes us put on the most garish briefs he can find.
 They stick out way above our jeans, which he pulls down even further.
 After we go back to the counters, his whole selection is sold out in ten minutes.
 We start autographing underwear.
 I ask, “What’s your boyfriend’s name?”
 Then I write a personal message to him and sign it.
 I even write a bogus phone number to call.
 That backfires when one of the girls tries the number.
-We’re caught.
-We’re excused by telling them we were only kidding their boyfriends, because they had to be too young for us.
+Our joke is exposed.
+We are excused by telling them we were only kidding their boyfriends, because they had to be too young for us.
 We tell them to always go out with someone their own age.

 “How old is your boyfriend?” one asks.